-Site grading to develop finished grades for the driveway and around the structure could include unretained cuts and fills up to approximately 5 feet in height.
+Site grading to develop finished grades around the structure could include unretained cuts and fills up to approximately 4 feet in height.

 Foundation loads for the structure are expected to be relatively light, with continuous wall loads less than 3 kips per lineal foot and individual column loads less than 50 kips.
 If the assumed construction and loading conditions vary substantially from those assumed, WSG should be contacted to reevaluate the recommendations in this report.